skip to content

 The Sociology of Marginality and Exclusion pathway, within the MPhil in Sociology, provides students with the opportunity to study the logics and processes of marginality and exclusion at an advanced level.
 This pathway aims to integrate the consideration of themes in social theory with the study of substantive topics, as well as give a thorough grounding in research methods.

-There are three elements to the pathway:
+There are four elements to the pathway:

-3. Dissertation: all students will write a dissertation on a topic of their choice that allows for theoretically informed empirical analysis of some aspect of marginality and exclusion in contemporary societies.
-The choice of dissertation topic is made in consultation with your supervisor, who can advise you on the suitability and feasibility of your proposed research and on research design.
+4. Dissertation: all students will write a dissertation on a topic of their choice that allows for theoretically informed empirical analysis of some aspect of marginality and exclusion in contemporary societies.
+The choice of dissertation topic is made in consultation with your Supervisor, who can advise you on the suitability and feasibility of your proposed research and on research design.
 A dissertation workshop provides the opportunity to present aspects of your dissertation work and to receive constructive feedback from course teachers and fellow students.

 Learning Outcomes

-Upon completion of the programme students should have:
+Upon completion of the programme, students should have:

-• an advanced understanding of current research on selected topics in the sociology of marginality and exclusion;
+• an advanced understanding of current research on selected topics in the sociology of marginality and exclusion

-• a broad understanding of theoretical approaches to marginality and exclusion;
+• a broad understanding of theoretical approaches to marginality and exclusion

-• an understanding of the basic principles of social research;
+• an understanding of the basic principles of social research

-• the skills necessary to conduct independent research and practical experience in the use of research methods;
+• the skills necessary to conduct independent research and practical experience in the use of research methods

-• an ability to apply modern social theory with respect to empirical topics;
+• an ability to apply modern social theory with respect to empirical topics

-• a deeper understanding of their chosen specialist area, including command of the literature and current research;
+• a deeper understanding of their chosen specialist area, including command of the literature and current research

-• the ability to situate their own research within current developments in the field.
+• the ability to situate their own research within current developments in the field

 Continuing

-MPhil students who would like to continue to the PhD would normally need to have a final mark of at least 70 per cent overall and 70 per cent on the dissertation.
+MPhil students who want to apply for the PhD would normally need to have a final mark of at least 70% overall and 70% on the dissertation.
+Please note that successful completion of the MPhil does not guarantee acceptance into the PhD programme.

 Open Days